ADD-ONS / ANTICOAGULANT THERAPY

 - visually inspect for particulates and discoloration before infusion

-- once the solution is removed from the vial, the administration should begin immediately; vials may be stored at room temperature (25°C /77°F) but must be used within 6h
+- once the solution is withdrawn from the vial, administration should begin immediately; vials may be stored at room temperature (25°C /77°F) but must be used within 6 hours

-- administer 5g dose IV as two consecutive 2.5 g infusions or bolus injections
+- administer a 5g dose intravenously as two consecutive 2.5 g infusions or bolus injections

-- an existing intravenous line may be used; flush with sterile 0.9% NS solution prior to infusion
+- an existing intravenous line may be used; flush with sterile 0.9% NS solution before infusion

 - no other infusion should be administered simultaneously via the same IV access